radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 ### Avoid Displaying Sensitive Attributes in Log Files

-Configure sensitive attributes in the Main Control Panel > Settings > Server Front End > Attribute Handling -> Attributes Not Displayed in Logs setting.
+Configure sensitive attributes in the Classic Control Panel > Settings > Server Front End > Attribute Handling > Attributes Not Displayed in Logs setting.
 This property allows you to control which attribute values are not printed in clear in the RadiantOne logs.
 If you do not want certain attribute values printed in clear in the logs, you can indicate them here.
 Each attribute name should be separated with a single space.
 Any attribute indicated here has a value of ***** printed in the logs instead of the value in clear.

 >[!warning]